 Although I am not the greatest fan of this sort of watches and am not particularly fond of hunting (I resent the concept of killing for the fun of it) or hiking (there is only one mountain here and it rises just 345 meters above the sea level,) I do have a G-Shock of my own, since it is the only watch I would dare to wear in a gym, where it is so easy to ruin a “normal” mechanical timepiece with a piece of heavy hardware.

 There are already literally hundreds (if not thousands) of different sorts of G-Shocks present on the market.
 To make matters even worse, the new PAG240-1, PAG240B-2 and PAG240T-7 models were presented last week in New York, NY.

-Just as always, the list of features seems to go on forever and makes a car manual look like minutes from a meeting of a Deaf Society.
+Just as always, the list of features goes on forever and makes a car manual look like minutes from a meeting of the Deaf Society.

-According to Casio’s press release, the watch is available with a digital compass that is combined with the aforementioned duplex LCD display.
-Its directional pointers seem to float over the main display and the rotating bezel with high-contrast “N” “E” “S” and “W” markings on it not only protects the glass from almost all kinds of abuse, but also serves to align the compass with a map.
+According to Casio’s press release, the Pathfinder is now available with a digital compass that is combined with the aforementioned duplex LCD.
+Its directional pointers seem to float over the main display and the rotating bezel with high-contrast “N” “E” “S” and “W” markings on it not only protects the glass from almost all kinds of abuse but also serves to align the compass with a map.

-Offered within a price range of $250-$300, the new Casio G-Shock Pathfinder watches seem to be in the range of the best “extremophile” gadgets on the market.
+Offered within a price range of $250-$300, the new Pathfinder is in the range of the best “extremophile” gadgets on the market.